GhanimAlkilani/CanSat/README.md

-# CanSat
+# CubeSat

 ## Description
-CanSat it's small Sat with many features such as catch photos and videos and send information from the space to the reciver on the earth ..etc
+CubeSat it's small Sat with many features such as catch photos and videos and send information from the space to the reciver on the earth ..etc